X4vier/LaneLinesFinder/README.md

 ## Improvments to be made

 While this pipeline works well on the video, the implementation is quite fragile and won't work as well on new footage.
-A major shortcoming of this implementation is that the algorithm doesn’t make use of the fact that lane lines in one frame should be very similar to lane lines in the other frame, and that the left and right lane lines should always be parallel and always be separated by a similar distance.
+A major shortcoming of this implementation is that the algorithm doesnâ€™t make use of the fact that lane lines in one frame should be very similar to lane lines in the other frame, and that the left and right lane lines should always be parallel and always be separated by a similar distance.

-Finding the base of the lane lines using a histogram is also quite brittle, it would be better to perform a convolution over several columns instead of simply picking the peak of the histogram (A high, sharp peak shouldn’t be chosen over a slightly less high but broad bump).
+Finding the base of the lane lines using a histogram is also quite brittle, it would be better to perform a convolution over several columns instead of simply picking the peak of the histogram (A high, sharp peak shouldnâ€™t be chosen over a slightly less high but broad bump).

 --**Xavier O'Rourke**